shiba-murmu/career-lift-new-version/README.md

 date : Fri , 4 April ---> Homepage design start..

 Dont't use absolute property until its not necessary so much..

+points to remeber here is to screen sm to md changes to 767.20px to 768px ( for medium screen i.e my laptop )..